 How We Plan to Do lt in the Future - Recommended Service Level: As the County's population growth stabilizes over time, this activity anticipates that the need for volunteers will stay the same.
 Additional technological innovations will provide opportunities including the integration and expansion of a cloud-based community event registration and volunteer information system database, CERVIS, that supports Volunteer Services in managing the ongoing growth of AAA programs and services.
 As the nationwide trend of volunteers requesting more short-term projects and flexibility evolves, the user-friendly database will support this volunteer need and offer staff resources to efficiently manage volunteer schedules and hours.
-Between now and then, the metrics with asterisks (\) below will indicate that the program may need to adjust its services or service levels.
+Between now and then, the metrics with asterisks () below will indicate that the program may need to adjust its services or service levels.

-FY 2021 Actual FY 2022 Actual FY 2023 Actual FY 2024 Estimated FY 2025 Projected Manage, recruit, and train volunteers to support AAA programs and services with an overall satisfaction rate of 95 percent or higher.
-Number of annual community outreach contacts 842,230 992,776 1,266,469 1,300,000 1,400,000 Number of volunteers in Aging Services 869 691 697 800 900 Number of hours donated by volunteers 31,770 58,765 57,693 60,000 62,000 Percentage of volunteers satisfied with the volunteer program 96% 97% 97% 95% 95% Total value of service provided by volunteers \$904,177 \$1,712,407 \$1,776,944 \$1,600,000 \$1,800,000
+FY 2021 Actual FY 2022 Actual FY 2023 Actual FY 2024 Estimated FY 2025 Projected Manage, recruit, and train volunteers to support percent or higher. ort AAA progra ims and service es with an over all satisfaction rate of 95 Number of annual community outreach contacts 842,230 992,776 1,266,469 1,300,000 1,400,000 Number of volunteers in Aging Services 869 691 697 800 900 Number of hours donated by volunteers 31,770 58,765 57,693 60,000 62,000 Percentage of volunteers satisfied with the volunteer program 96% 97% 97% 95% 95% Total value of service provided by volunteers \$904,177 \$1,712,407 \$1,776,944 \$1,600,000 \$1,800,000